alisha2806/Vehicle-AngularProject/README.md

 # Vehicle-AngularProject
- EmployeeDashboard : I have made use of  Angular's main features like :
+Vehicle-AngularProject :Made use of  Angular's features like :
  1.Routing
  2.Used BOOTSTRAP for various classes -Responsiveness n different view ports.
  3.Used typefaces and weights, colours, rounded corners, borders and drop shadows in CSS.